Where everything's made with love

 Potatoes were the staple of their very existence.
 They were the difference between sickness and health, almost to the point of life or death, among the poor in early Ireland.
 Here is a fascinating article about the importance of the potato in nineteenth-century Ireland.

-Begin by boiling some "floury" potatoes like Russets.
-After 50 years of marriage to Papa, I thought I knew everything there is to know about potatoes, but the term "floury" is a relatively new bit of potato terminology for me.
-Floury potatoes are low in water content, and most of their sugar has converted to starch by harvest time.
-This quality leads to a dry, fluffy, cooked texture accentuated by baking and mashing.
+Begin by boiling some "floury" potatoes, like Russets.
+After 50 years of marriage to Papa, I thought I knew everything there was to know about potatoes.
+Still, the term "floury" is a relatively new bit of potato terminology for me.

 The dry, starchy consistency of Russet potatoes enhances their ability to absorb all the wonderful butter, cream, or bacon drippings that give Colcannon such massive flavor.

-While the potatoes are boiling, cut the bacon into small pieces, fry them until they are crisp, and set the bacon aside.
-Saute shredded cabbage and chopped onion in the bacon drippings until they are soft and start to get transparent.
+Then, saute the shredded cabbage and chopped onion in the bacon drippings until they are soft and transparent.

 Yield: 6 servings